 The noninterference type system distinguishes high-securitylevel values from low-security-level values; for brevity, High and Low values.
-The static property checked is that values in High variables are not assigned to Low variables, which would leak sensitive data.
+The static property checked is that values in High variables are not assigned to Low variables, which could leak sensitive data.
 Variables and expressions marked High may hold a Low value at run time; this is also expressed as Low <: High, where the symbol "<:" denotes subtyping.
-To use this type system, a user annotates each type with High or Low, the default being Low.
-The type system is conservative: if it issues no warnings, then the program has no interference and running it does not leak any High data to Low contexts.
+To use this type system, a user annotates each type with High or Low, the